Last updated on September 10th, 2018

 - If you are transporting e-liquids in their original bottle, make sure they are only half filled.
 This allows for expansion of the liquid during take-off.

-- If you are transporting e-liquids within your tank, separate the tank from the battery, wrap the tank in a paper towel to protect the tank from leaking or breaking.
-If the tank does leak, the e-liquid will be absorbed.
+- If you are transporting e-liquids within your tank or vape pod, separate the tank/pod from the battery, wrap it in a paper towel to protect it from leaking or breaking.
+If the tank or pod does leak, the e-liquid will be absorbed.

 REGARDING ECIG BATTERIES ON AN AIRPLANE